richard-vh/CDE_123_HandsOnLab/step_by_step_guides/english/02-development.md

 ![alt text](../../img/launchsess.png)

-In the Sessions UI, validate the Session is Running.
+Back in CDE, click on Sessions menu, and in the Sessions UI, validate that your session is running with the session name you provided above.

 ![alt text](../../img/cde_session_validate_1.png)